teaxyz/chai/README.md

 Stuff happens.
 Start over:

-1. `rm -rf ./data`: removes all the data the fetcher is putting.
+`rm -rf ./data`: removes all the data the fetcher is putting.
-2. `docker system prune -a -f --volumes`: removes **everything** docker-related †

-> [!WARNING]
-> † This deletes all derived Docker data, even from other containers and
-> volumes!
-You probably don’t want to do this.

 <!-- this is handled now that alembic/psycopg2 are in pkgx -->
 <!--